-In the first quarter of the 2005 fiscal year, the Company received document and information requests from the CPSC in connection with investigations by the CPSC as to whether the Company had complied with the reporting requirements of section 15(b) of the Consumer Product Safety Act with respect to products involved in the March 2004 recall of HID fixtures and a 2001 recall of emergency lighting fixtures.
-On February 28, 2005, the Company received a letter from the CPSC staff stating that the CPSC staff had concluded that the Company had violated those reporting requirements with respect to the HID fixtures involved in the 2004 recall, that the staff intended to recommend to the Commission that it take action to seek a civil penalty, and that the Company had the opportunity to negotiate a resolution by submitting a penalty settlement offer.
-The CPSC staff has also indicated that it intends to assert that reporting requirements were violated in connection with the emergency lighting fixtures involved in the 2001 recall, but the Company has not yet received formal notification of that assertion.
-On March 15, 2005, the Company responded to the CPSC staff's February 28th letter by stating that, while it disagrees with the current conclusion of the CPSC staff, it would like to resolve all pending reporting matters in a global resolution and would make a good faith settlement offer to do so when the staff had reached a position with respect to other pending matters.
-There is no assurance that the CPSC staff will be willing to resolve these matters on a global basis.
+In the first quarter of the 2005 fiscal year, the Company received document and information requests from the CPSC in connection with investigations by the CPSC as to whether the Company had complied with the reporting requirements of section 15(b) of the Consumer Product Safety Act with respect to products involved in the initial scope of the capacitor-related recall of HID fixtures and a 2001 recall of emergency lighting fixtures.
+On February 28, 2005, the Company received a letter from the CPSC staff stating that the CPSC staff had concluded that the Company had violated those reporting requirements with respect to the HID fixtures initially involved in the capacitor-related recall, that the staff intended to recommend to the Commission that it take action to seek a civil penalty, and that the Company had the opportunity to negotiate a resolution by submitting a penalty settlement offer.
+On March 15, 2005, the Company responded to the CPSC staff's February 28, 2005 letter by stating that, while it disagrees with the current conclusion of the CPSC staff, it would like to resolve all pending reporting matters in a global resolution and would make a good faith settlement offer to do so when the staff had reached a position with respect to other pending matters.
+On April 5, 2005, the Company received formal notification from the CPSC asserting that reporting requirements were violated in connection with the emergency lighting fixtures involved in the 2001 recall.
+The Company has submitted to the CPSC staff information regarding the cord-related recall, as well as additional information about capacitor-related issues outside the date range of the expanded recall and other product performance issues.
+There can be no assurance that the CPSC staff will be willing to resolve these matters on a global basis.

-At February 28, 2005, the Company had accrued an aggregate liability of \$8.4 million with respect to the 2004 capacitor-related HID recall and the 2005 expansion of that recall, the 2005 cord-related recall, the matters pending before the CPSC, and associated legal expenses.
+At May 31, 2005, the Company had an aggregate accrued liability of \$8.3 million with respect to the capacitor-related recall, the 2005 cord-related recall, the matters pending before the CPSC, and associated legal expenses.
 The actual cost of these matters could be substantially different than the liability recorded by the Company.
-The Company expects to be reimbursed by a supplier for substantially all product recall expenses and additional warranty expenses regarding the capacitor-related issue and at February 28, 2005 had recorded a receivable of \$5.0 million from that supplier.
-The Company also intends to pursue vigorously the recovery of all costs associated with the cord-related product recall, but there can be no assurance it will be able to recover any portion of the costs.
+The Company expects to be reimbursed by a supplier for substantially all product recall expenses and additional warranty expenses regarding the capacitor-related issue and at May 31, 2005 had recorded a receivable of \$4.8 million from that supplier.
+The Company also intends to pursue vigorously the recovery of all costs associated with the cord-related product recall, but there can be no assurance it will be able to recover any portion of the costs because of the financial condition of the supplier.

-The changes in the product warranty reserve during the six months ended February 28, 2005 are summarized as follows:
+The changes in the product warranty reserve during the nine months ended May 31, 2005 are summarized as follows:

 Balance as of August 31, 2004 \$11,694

-Warranty and product recall expense during the period 1,730
+Warranty and product recall expense during the period 2,661

-Payments made during the period (3,622)
+Payments made during the period (5,304)

+Other 309

-Balance as of February 28, 2005 \$ 9,802
+Balance as of May 31, 2005 \$ 9,360